alphagov/government-service-design-manual/guides-and-toolkits/assisted-digital/deliverymodels.md

-Before commencing any work to procure or develop a digital service or assisted digital support for accessing that service, the organisations responsible for devising the policy and delivery framework will need to consider carrying out an Equality Impact Assessment or Impact Assessment in line with their Public Sector Equality Duty, under the Equality Act 2010, and the Equality Act 2010 (Specific Duties) Regulations 2011 (need up to date link).
+Before commencing any work to procure or develop a digital service or assisted digital support for accessing that service, the organisations responsible for devising the policy and delivery framework will need to consider carrying out an Equality Impact Assessment or Impact Assessment in line with their Public Sector Equality Duty, under the Equality Act 2010, and the [Equality Act 2010 (Specific Duties) Regulations 2011](http://www.legislation.gov.uk/uksi/2011/2260/contents/made).
 This will support  good decision making and encourages public bodies to understand how different people will be affected by their activities, so that their policies and services are appropriate and accessible to all and meet different people’s needs.